mr-zwets/upgraded-SHA-gate/README.md

  - [x]   New architecture allows users to bridge to SBCH with minimal trust

  Using the trust minimized bridge to SBCH would only require a few block confirmations as reorg protection and would be viable bridging method for regular users.
-The withdrawal from the SBCH bridge would require waiting the full voting period which is not realistic for a regular users.
+The withdrawal from the SBCH bridge would require waiting the full voting period which is not realistic for regular users.

 To implement this new reusable architecture 3 changes are necessary